 The only area where marijuana use could be seen as recreational is with pure THC extracts (getting “more bang for your buck”), but there are potential medical applications in this area, too, as stated above in the “Both” section.

 Perhaps the best way to explain marijuana as a medicine is by comparing it to food, rather than other psychoactive substances with little-to-no medical application or have a high rate of addiction and abuse.
-Marijuana and its extracts should potentially be seen in a similar light to fruit and vegetables.
 Fruits and vegetables contain sugar, but they also have lots of other helpful vitamins and compounds that help keep you healthy.

 This is like unprocessed marijuana flowers – potentially quite a bit of THC (depending upon strain), but with lots of other beneficial compounds.
-Pure THC, meanwhile, is like a candy bar full of processed sugars: best enjoyed sparingly (if at all), and possibly only by those suffering from extreme pain (in a similar way to why a diabetic might need a quick fix of sugar) or addiction, and looking for a safer alternative to painkillers.
+Pure THC or any other cannabinoid, meanwhile, is like a candy bar full of processed sugars: best enjoyed sparingly (if at all), and possibly only by those suffering from extreme pain (in a similar way to why a diabetic might need a quick fix of sugar) or addiction, and looking for a safer alternative to painkillers.
+CBD could be treated similarly in some ways as well, even if it doesn’t have the same sort of effect as THC.
+This is because a small amount of THC can help CBD do a better job, and for many using just-CBD may not be of use (or even harmful).

 The other thing that leads us to treat marijuana exclusively as a medicine – until evidence suggests otherwise, of course – is because it has such a broad range of medicinal uses.
 Marijuana is a unique substance with a cannabinoid and terpene profile rarely seen elsewhere in nature.
 This means that marijuana has a huge number of effects, from the energetic and focused to the sleepy and relaxed.
 This means the same substance can be used to treat conditions seemingly the complete opposite of one another!
-The perfect example of this is insomnia and narcolepsy, both conditions for which marijuana can be recommended.
+For example, cannabis can help those suffering from insomnia get to sleep, but may also help those suffering from ADHD keep focus, in a similar way to stimulants like Adderall.

-In the meantime, however, we say marijuana is a medicine suitable for most people and most conditions, and it is about high time US laws reflect this, and maybe get rid of the distinction between “medical” and “recreational” users while they at it.
+In the meantime, however, we say marijuana is a medicine suitable for most people and most conditions, and it is about high time US laws reflect this, and maybe get rid of the distinction between “medical” and “recreational” users while they are at it.
 (Hey, we can dream, too!)
+If you are interested in getting a medical marijuana card get in touch!